Clyfford Still Museum

 The Clyfford Still Museum is an art museum in Denver, Colorado.
 The museum's collection includes 3,125 works by abstract expressionist Clyfford Still (1904–1980), which represents 93 percent of the artist's lifetime output and complete archives.

 The 28,500-square-foot building opened in 2011 and includes nine galleries, an art studio, visible painting storage areas and conservation lab, two outdoor terraces, archive displays, and outdoor forecourt green space.
+Its current director is Joyce Tsai.

 History

 When Clyfford Still died in 1980, his will stipulated that his entire collection be given to an American city willing to establish a permanent museum dedicated exclusively to the care and display of his art.
 Approximately 20 American cities contended to receive the Still collection.

-In August 2004, Still's wife, Patricia, chose Denver to receive the collection after then-Mayor John Hickenlooper visited her home and agreed to the will's terms.
+In August 2004, Still's widow, Patricia, chose Denver to receive the collection after then-Mayor John Hickenlooper visited her home and agreed to the will's terms.
 The artworks contained within the Clyfford Still Estate included roughly 825 paintings on canvas and 2,300 works on paper on various media including pastel, crayon, charcoal, gouache, tempera, graphite, and pen and ink, and fine art prints.

-In 2006, the newly formed Clyfford Still Museum secured a parcel of land within Denver's Civic Center Cultural Complex immediately west of the Denver Art Museum’s then-under-construction Frederic C. Hamilton Building, designed by Daniel Libeskind.
+In 2006, the newly-formed Clyfford Still Museum secured a parcel of land within Denver's Civic Center Cultural Complex immediately west of the Denver Art Museum’s then-under-construction Frederic C. Hamilton Building, designed by Daniel Libeskind.
 Later that year, the board selected Allied Works Architecture, led by Brad Cloepfil, for the museum’s design.
 The museum broke ground on its new home in December 2009 and opened to the public on November 18, 2011 as a single-artist museum.

-In 2017, the museum launched its first Online Collection and Research database.
+In 2017, the museum launched its first online collection and research database.
 In 2025, the museum launched an expanded online collection, Clyfford Still Online, which includes over 3,000 artworks that Still made during his lifetime and thousands of archival objects.

-In 2024, the museum launched the Institute Residential Fellowship Program.
-The Institute brings artists, educators, and thought leaders to Denver each summer to engage with the museum and its collections.
+In 2024, the museum launched the Institute Residential Fellowship Program, by which it brings artists, educators, and thought leaders to Denver each summer to engage with the museum and its collections.
 The program is built on three pillars of study: art; education; and social enterprise.
+Past fellows have included artist Kevin Appel, early childhood scholar Kyong-Ah Kwon, enrolled member of the Colville Confederated Tribes Michael Holloman, Executive Director for the Paul Robeson House and Museum Riley Jones, IV and art writer Kealey Boyd.

-Collection
+Art Collection

-The Clyfford Still Museum collection includes:
+The Clyfford Still Museum art collection includes: